owasp-dep-scan/dep-scan/README.md

 - OpenSUSE/SLES
 - Photon

 Application vulnerabilities would be reported for all Linux distros and Windows.
-To download the full vulnerability database suitable for scanning OS, invoke dep-scan with `--cache-os` for the first time. dep-scan would also try to automatically download the appropriate database based on project type.
+To download the full vulnerability database suitable for scanning OS, invoke dep-scan with `--cache-os` for the first time. dep-scan would also download the appropriate database based on project type automatically.

 ## Usage